Skip to content

 System startup and housekeeping procedures

-Once you have installed Onionspray and configured and tested it for your project, run:
+Once you have installed Onionspray and configured and tested it for your project, it's time to make sure the needed services will starting during system initialization.

 This will create two files: